OnePlus Nord 2 review: The secret OnePlus 9 Lite?

 As suspected, the main sensor is great for a mid-range device and produces bright, sharp and detailed images.
 The ultra-wide-angle camera seems to be the same sensor from the OnePlus Nord CE, it delivers rather “mediocre” images.
 Especially at the edges of the pictures, the photo is blurred and there is also picture noise.
 The 2 megapixel mono sensor is more of an argument to be able to say “triple camera” in advertising.
 This money could very well have been put into a better ultra-wide-angle camera.

-Video recordings have been greatly improved compared to its predecessor.
-Better stabilization, better dynamics and nicer colors. through the Processor, functions such as front and main camera recordings are also possible at the same time.
+Video recordings have been greatly improved compared to the predecessor.
+Better stabilization, better dynamics and nicer colors.
+The processor also allows functions such as front and main camera recordings at the same time.
 Apropos front camera, this takes nice selfies with a good portrait mode.
 The decision to omit the second camera was the right one.

 More photos with the OnePlus Nord 2 can be found here

 The battery performance of the OnePlus Nord 2 is fantastic.
 On average, a "screen on time" of 5 to 6 hours is achieved, and the battery should last for almost two days for many.
-If the battery does run out, the "WarpCharge 65" quick charge will charge the battery from 33 to 35 in about 0-100 minutes Procent recharged.
+If the battery does run out, the "WarpCharge 65" quick charge recharges the battery from 33 to 35 percent in around 0-100 minutes.

 OnePlus Nord 2 software